anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year A

-* **Matthew 1.18-25** leads up to the birth of Jesus to Mary, fulfilling Isaiah's prophecy about 'Emmanuel'. **Isaiah 7.10-16** continues in Isaiah, and looks ahead to a young woman bearing a son and calling him Immanuel. **Psalm 80.1-8, 18-20 (EV: 1-7, 17-19)** calls on God to 'come to our salvation' and 'show the light of your countenance', and speaks of 'the man at your right hand, the son of man you made so strong for yourself'. **Romans 1.1-7** says that Jesus 'was descended from David according to the flesh'.
+* **Matthew 1.18-25** leads up to the birth of Jesus to Mary, fulfilling Isaiah's prophecy about 'Emmanuel'. **Isaiah 7.10-16** continues in Isaiah, and looks ahead to a young woman bearing a son and calling him Immanuel. **Psalm 80.1-8, 18-20** (EV: 1-7, 17-19) [or 80.1-8 (EV: 1-7)] calls on God to 'come to our salvation' and 'show the light of your countenance', and speaks of 'the man at your right hand, the son of man you made so strong for yourself'. **Romans 1.1-7** says that Jesus 'was descended from David according to the flesh'.

 # Christmas {#christmas}